 Why Get Bonded?

 Being bonded is often a legal requirement for obtaining a business license or operating in a regulated industry, such as construction or auto dealerships.
 Beyond compliance, it provides a powerful signal of trustworthiness to clients and partners, demonstrating that your business is financially accountable for its work.
-This can be a decisive competitive advantage when bidding on projects.
+This can be a decisive competitive advantage when bidding on projects, as many public and private contracts explicitly require proof of bonding before proposals are even considered.

 Types of Surety Bonds

 There are two primary categories of surety bonds: contract bonds and commercial bonds.
 Contract bonds are tied to specific construction or service projects, ensuring the job is completed as agreed.
 Commercial bonds, often called license and permit bonds, are required by government agencies to ensure businesses adhere to industry regulations and laws.
-Understanding which type you need is the first critical step in the application process.
+Understanding which type you need is the first critical step in the application process, as applying for the wrong category will delay your approval and may require a separate underwriting cycle.

 The Bonding Process